Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Notes on individual systems

 \subsubsection{J0058+0259}

-The spectra reveal two quasars at z=1.40, yet their continua and emission lines are markedly different.
-The members are separated by (4.956$\arcsec$) ($r_p=42.67 kpc$).
-No plausible foreground deflector is visible in the current imaging, we therefore classify this system as a dual quasar.
+The two quasars are at z$\sim$1.401, with continua and emission lines markedly different in strength.
+They are separated by 4.956$\arcsec$.
+No plausible foreground deflector is visible in the current image.
+We therefore classify this system as a dual quasar.